AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 Also note, that several \alib modules make use of this allocator instance also \b after bootstrapping.
-For example, when new instances of classes \alib{threads;Thread} and \alib{lox;Lox} are registered, or when class \alib{lang::system;Path} detects default directories for the first time.
+For example, when new instances of classes \alib{threads;Thread} and \alib{lox;Lox} are registered, or when class \alib{system;Path} detects default directories for the first time.

 For this reason, with debug-compilations, it is asserted that the global allocator is duly locked.
 Further details are given in chapter \ref alib_threads_intro_assert_locks of the